Nonlinear Control Allocation: A Learning Based Approach: ANN-based Constrained Control Allocation

-In total this aircraft has ten control surfaces.
+The aircraft under discussion has six trailing edge surfaces ($\delta_1,\cdots,\delta_6$) and two (left/right) pairs of clam-shell surfaces ($\delta_{7U},\delta_{7L}$ and $\delta_{8U},\delta_{8L}$).
+Deflection of trailing edge surfaces in the downward direction is considered to be positive whereas in the upward direction, it is considered to be negative.
+In total, this aircraft has ten control surfaces.
 Any combination of these surfaces can be used to maneuver the aircraft.
 For this case, the authors have studied all trailing edge surfaces ($\delta_1,\cdots,\delta_6$) as a single elevator ($\delta_e$).
-This results in five independent control surfaces to be considered for control allocation problem.
-The saturation limits of the control surfaces are given in Table \ref{tab:SatLims}.
+This results in five independent control surfaces to be considered for the control allocation problem.
+The saturation limits for $\delta_e$ is $\pm$20 deg, for $\delta_{7U}$ and $\delta_{8U}$ is [0,40] deg, and for $\delta_{7L}$ and $\delta_{8L}$ is [-40,0] deg.